chrisluedtke/ACM-School-Placement/technical post.md

 ## Flattening the Search Space

-In an early stage of our solution, we implemented a scoring function that penalized team placements that violated our firm constraints.
+In an early stage of our solution, we implemented a scoring function that penalized team placements that violated a set of firm constraints.
 For example, if two roommates were placed on the same school team, we worsened the placement score by a factor of 10 to disincentivize the match.
 However, this approach restricted the search behavior of the algorithm by creating large peaks and valleys in the search space.

 For example, we want to ensure that Spanish speaking ACMs are placed at schools with greater Spanish speaking need.
 When we heavily penalized invalid placements based on Spanish speakers, we discovered that these ACMs would get stuck in the first valid placement the algorithm found for them.
 In order to consider alternative placements for the Spanish speakers, the algorithm would either need to randomly swap two Spanish speakers or accept a dramatically inflated score in an intermediary step before finding better placements for them.